sachem v.3 hi-end monoblock amplifier

 sachem v.3 - back panel

-A speaker is a very complex electrical load (anything but a pure resistor) and the cable adds its electrical values (resistance, inductance and capacitance) to the ones of the speaker, interacting to further modify the final load "seen" by the amplifier.
+A speaker is a very complex electrical load (anything but a pure resistor) and the cable adds its electrical parameters (resistance, inductance and capacitance) to the ones of the speaker, interacting to further modify the final load "seen" by the amplifier.
 Considering that the electrical parameters of a cable are given "per metre", it's intuitive that, by increasing its length, you also increase their values and, consequently, the importance of their effects.

 Instead, a good quality shielded interconnect (low capacitance, inductance and resistance), between a preamp with low output impedance and the power amps, does not affect the sound and ... even assuming it does, the supposed loss will be significantly less than that of using a long speaker cable.